What is MedBiquitous?

 We thank Dr. Peter Greene and Valerie Smothers for their leadership with MedBiquitous since its founding in 2001.

-The AAMC will conduct a nationwide search for the next director of MedBiquitous.
+The AAMC is conducting a nationwide search for the next director of MedBiquitous.
 If you have nominations or questions, please contact firstname.lastname@example.org.

 When and where is the next MedBiquitous Conference?